scottfr/SystemsBook/1 Learning/learning.md

 ----------

+### Notes to Reviewers ###

+#### Chapter Intent ####

-*Develop an awareness that the diverse world around us has a commonality that can be meaningfully represented by just a few elements with rather simple attributes.
-The basic operation and interaction with embedded models must also experienced and then the supporting aspects of Insight Maker explained.*
+Develop an awareness that the diverse world around us has a commonality that can be meaningfully represented by just a few interacting elements with rather simple attributes.
+The basic operation and interaction with embedded models must also be experienced and supporting aspects of Insight Maker explained.

+#### Figure Captions ####

+Each figure is followed by a sequenced figure caption line that starts with ** and these lines are also an internet link.
+These lines are inserted so I can easily get back to wherever that graphic originated should I need to create a revised version of it.
+These statements will be deleted by the post processor and replaced with figure captions which are embedded in the Markdown formatting.

+#### Insight Maker References ####

+I'm doing the best I can representing the version of Insight Maker I won't be able to see for a couple of months.
+The interactive Insight Maker models are embedded from Insight Maker and the model is owned my me.
+This means that when one looks at it in this chapter it doesn't look like it will look in the final book.
+Scott is creating a version of Insight Maker that will operate in a touch tablet environment.
+That version of Insight Maker will be embedded in the book and each book owner will own the models in the book.
+That means they will look different.
+As such I have to code something so I'll know what to include later and reviewers can look at and connect with the written words associated with it.
+Getting through this seems to be a tall order.

+#### Macros ####

+There are certain aspects of the text formatting we don't have figured out and have resigned ourselves to the fact that we won't have this figured out for some time.
+As such macros are being coded to be replaced in the content post processing phase.
+I sorry that it's likely to make the text a bit more difficult to read.

+- \a{model attribute}
+- \c{citation}
+- \e{equation}
+- \p{model primitive}
+- \u{ui reference}

+#### Relation to Table of Contents ####

+What follows was presented in the Table of Contents as three separate chapters though the writing seemed to get away from me.
+The may be split into several chapters or the table of contents may be corrected.
+Presently it's a bit difficult to tell.

 ----------

 What you learn, and your capacity to learn, serves as the basis for everything you do in your life.
 Yet, have you ever thought about how you really learn about the world around you?
 Yes, there are some things you memorize early in life, like the times tables, and you learn to remember these, though is that really learning?
 Do you remember that if you put your hand on something very hot it will burn you, or is that something you learned?
 And if you learned that, how was it that that learning happened?

-**Consider the following**
+### Consider the following ###

 - I have a box that’s about 3’ wide, 3’ deep and 6’ high
 - It’s a rather heavy box